 Bees have barbed stingers, with an end that has a small part sticking up from the rest of the stinger.
 The shape causes the stinger to stay in the skin of whatever they have stung.
 Unfortunately for the bees, when they then take off after the sting, they are disemboweled and will eventually die.

 Bees build hives, but they manufacture them out of a waxy substance in hexagonal shape with the various cells stacked upon each other.
 Within these hives, bees produce honey.
-Bees will build their nests underground, in the cavities of trees, inside buildings, etc. In fact, if you find a stinging pest inside your home, it may be a bee from a hive built inside the walls.
-There have even been cases of homeowners finding honey dripping from their wallpaper only to find a honey bee hive within the walls.
+Depending on the type of bee, they will build their nests underground, in the cavities of trees, inside buildings, etc. In fact, if you find a stinging pest inside your home, it may be a bee from a hive built inside the walls.
+There have even been cases of homeowners finding honey dripping from their wallpaper only to find a honey bee hive within the walls, where getting bee removal services is vital.

 Western Exterminator stinging pest solutions